amabdulr/CNWG/9-Plain_Language_Rules.md

      - "The application knows your preferences."

      - "The server refuses the connection."
 2. **Use Accurate Descriptions:**
    - **Rule:** Replace anthropomorphic language with precise technical descriptions of the system’s actions.
    - **Examples for Clarification (Do Not Analyze):**
      - Anthropomorphic: "The software is interested in your location."
      - Accurate: "The software requests access to your location data."
 3. **Clarify Functionality:**
    - **Rule:** Clearly describe what the technology does using objective language that specifies actions and processes.
    - **Examples for Clarification (Do Not Analyze):**
      - Anthropomorphic: "The device remembers your settings."
      - Clear: "The device stores your settings."
 4. **Focus on User Actions and System Functions:**
    - **Rule:** Describe actions from the perspective of user interaction and system functionality rather than implied intentions or desires.
    - **Examples for Clarification (Do Not Analyze):**
      - Anthropomorphic: "The printer is thinking about the task."
      - Functional: "The printer is processing the task."
 5. **Maintain Technical Accuracy:**
    - **Rule:** Ensure descriptions are technically accurate and convey the correct operation or feature of the technology.
    - **Examples for Clarification (Do Not Analyze):**
      - Anthropomorphic: "The algorithm wants to learn from the data."
      - Accurate: "The algorithm analyzes data to improve accuracy."
+---

-### URL References:
+### SECTION: URL References:
 1. **Include Protocol in URLs:**
    - **Rule:** Always include the protocol (e.g., "http://", "https://") at the beginning of a URL.
    - **Examples for Clarification (Do Not Analyze):**
      - Correct: "https://www.example.com"
      - Incorrect: "www.example.com"
 2. **Live Link Verification:**
    - **Rule:** Verify that all URLs are live and direct users to the intended web pages.
 Ensure they are up-to-date and functioning correctly.
    - **Examples for Clarification (Do Not Analyze):**

-     - Before inclusion, check that "https://www.example.com" leads to the correct page.
+     - Before inclusion, check that "https://www.example.com" leads to the correct page
 3. **URL Placement:**
    - **Rule:** Include URLs in running text or place them on a separate line with an introductory phrase.
    - **Examples for Clarification (Do Not Analyze):**
      - In-text: "Visit our website at https://www.example.com for more information."
      - Separate line: "For more information, visit: https://www.example.com."
 4. **Breaking Long URLs:**
    - **Rule:** Break long URLs into smaller parts if necessary, following specific guidelines, without inserting hyphens.
    - **Examples for Clarification (Do Not Analyze):**
      - Break after a slash or before a period, but not after a hyphen.
 5. **Avoid Unnecessary URLs:**
    - **Rule:** Do not include URLs to internal or non-relevant external sites that may imply endorsement.
    - **Examples for Clarification (Do Not Analyze):**
      - Avoid linking to internal corporate sites like "wwwin.cisco.com" or external sites unrelated to the content.
 6. **Use of Descriptive Text:**
    - **Rule:** Where possible, use descriptive text or anchor text instead of displaying the raw URL.
    - **Examples for Clarification (Do Not Analyze):**
      - Anchor text: "For more details, visit our [product page](https://www.example.com)."
 7. **Permission for External Links:**
    - **Rule:** Obtain permission from the legal department if linking to external sites other than for software downloads required for using a Cisco product.
    - **Examples for Clarification (Do Not Analyze):**
      - Allowed: Linking to an open-source software page for necessary downloads.
+---

-### Website References Rules:
+### SECTION: Website References Rules:

 1. **Verify Website Accuracy:**
    - **Rule:** Ensure all website references direct users to accurate and current web pages.
 Verify the URLs for correctness and accessibility.
    - **Examples for Clarification (Do Not Analyze):**

-     - Check that "https://www.example.com" is accurate and leads to the intended information.
+     - Check that "https://www.example.com" is accurate and leads to the intended information
 2. **Avoid Internal URLs:**
    - **Rule:** Do not include references to internal intranet sites or resources that are inaccessible to the general public.
    - **Examples for Clarification (Do Not Analyze):**
      - Incorrect: Including "wwwin.cisco.com" as a resource.
 3. **Avoid Unwarranted External Links:**
    - **Rule:** Do not link to external websites that may imply endorsement or affiliation unless necessary.
    - **Examples for Clarification (Do Not Analyze):**
      - Avoid: Linking to unrelated third-party commercial sites.
 4. **Cite External Resources Appropriately:**
    - **Rule:** When referencing an external resource, describe it without providing a direct link unless it is essential for the user.
    - **Examples for Clarification (Do Not Analyze):**
      - Correct: "Refer to the VMware Hardware Compatibility Guide on the VMware website."
      - Incorrect: Providing a direct link to the guide.
 5. **Permission for External Links:**
    - **Rule:** Obtain permission from the legal department if linking to external sites outside of necessary software downloads.
    - **Examples for Clarification (Do Not Analyze):**
      - Permissible: Including a link to a required open-source download page after obtaining permissions.
 6. **Descriptive Text for Links:**
    - **Rule:** Use descriptive text for website references to provide context and clarity.
    - **Examples for Clarification (Do Not Analyze):**
      - "For installation guidelines, visit the [Cisco Support Page](https://www.cisco.com/support)."
 7. **Avoid Ambiguity:**
    - **Rule:** Clearly state the purpose of the website reference and what the reader can expect to find there.
    - **Examples for Clarification (Do Not Analyze):**
      - "Visit the Cisco documentation site for comprehensive setup instructions."
+---

-### Ambiguous Modifiers Rules:
+### SECTION: Ambiguous Modifiers Rules:
 1. **Identify Ambiguous Modifiers:**
    - **Rule:** Look for phrases where it is unclear which noun a modifier is describing.
 These can lead to misunderstandings.
    - **Examples for Clarification (Do Not Analyze):**
      - Ambiguous: "He gave the book to the student with a smile."
      - Clear: "With a smile, he gave the book to the student."
 2. **Use Clear Modifier Placement:**
    - **Rule:** Place modifiers next to the word or phrase they are intended to modify to eliminate ambiguity.
    - **Examples for Clarification (Do Not Analyze):**
      - Ambiguous: "The manager approved the new policy quickly."
      - Clear: "The manager quickly approved the new policy."
 3. **Clarify Modifier Strings:**
    - **Rule:** Break down complex modifier strings into simpler phrases to improve clarity.
    - **Examples for Clarification (Do Not Analyze):**
      - Ambiguous: "New Cisco virtual private network session counting software."
      - Clear: "New software for counting virtual private network sessions."
 4. **Limit Multiple Modifiers:**
    - **Rule:** Avoid using too many modifiers for a single noun, which can create confusion.
    - **Examples for Clarification (Do Not Analyze):**
      - Ambiguous: "Fast accurate data processing system."
      - Clear: "A system for processing data quickly and accurately."
 5. **Use Hyphens for Compound Modifiers:**
    - **Rule:** Use hyphens in compound adjectives to show that two or more words modify the same noun.

-   - **
+---

-### Multiple Meanings Rules:
+### SECTION: Multiple Meanings Rules:
 1. **Identify Words with Multiple Meanings:**
    - **Rule:** Look for words that can serve as different parts of speech or have various definitions.
 Ensure their meaning is clear in context.
    - **Examples for Clarification (Do Not Analyze):**
      - Ambiguous: "The bark was loud."
      - Clear: "The dog's bark was loud."
 2. **Clarify Context:**
    - **Rule:** Provide sufficient context to make the intended meaning of the word clear.
    - **Examples for Clarification (Do Not Analyze):**
      - Ambiguous: "Set the table."
      - Clear: "Arrange the dishes and cutlery on the table."
 3. **Consistent Usage Within Context:**
    - **Rule:** Use a word consistently for one meaning within a particular context or section to avoid confusion.
    - **Examples for Clarification (Do Not Analyze):**
      - Ambiguous: "The bank was steep."
      - Clear: "The river bank was steep."
 4. **Avoid Overloading Sentences:**
    - **Rule:** Avoid using words with multiple meanings in complex sentences where their role might become unclear.
    - **Examples for Clarification (Do Not Analyze):**
      - Ambiguous: "He left the leaves on the table."
      - Clear: "He left the papers on the table."
 5. **Provide Definitions if Necessary:**
    - **Rule:** If a word with multiple meanings might confuse readers, provide a brief definition or explanation.
    - **Examples for Clarification (Do Not Analyze):**
      - Clarified: "The seal, a marine mammal, was spotted near the shore."
+---

-### Ambiguous Conjunctions Rules:
+### SECTION: Ambiguous Conjunctions Rules:
 1. **Identify Ambiguous Conjunctions:**
    - **Rule:** Look for instances where conjunctions like "and" or "or" create ambiguity regarding which elements they are connecting.
    - **Examples for Clarification (Do Not Analyze):**
      - Ambiguous: "The package includes a manual and software updates and support."
      - Clear: "The package includes a manual, software updates, and support."
 2. **Use Parallel Construction:**
    - **Rule:** Ensure elements joined by conjunctions are parallel in structure to clarify their relationship.
    - **Examples for Clarification (Do Not Analyze):**
      - Ambiguous: "She likes reading, movies, and to jog."
      - Clear: "She likes reading, watching movies, and jogging."
 3. **Clarify Grouping with Punctuation:**
    - **Rule:** Use commas or semicolons to clarify which items are grouped together, especially in lists.
    - **Examples for Clarification (Do Not Analyze):**
      - Ambiguous: "He will invite John, a friend, and a teacher."
      - Clear: "He will invite John (a friend) and a teacher."
 4. **Disambiguate with Additional Words:**
    - **Rule:** Add words to clarify the meaning of conjunctions when multiple interpretations are possible.
    - **Examples for Clarification (Do Not Analyze):**
      - Ambiguous: "Choose the red or blue shirt and pants."
      - Clear: "Choose the red shirt or the blue shirt, and pants."
 5. **Clarify Complex Sentences:**
    - **Rule:** Break down complex sentences with multiple conjunctions into simpler sentences to enhance clarity.
    - **Examples for Clarification (Do Not Analyze):**
      - Ambiguous: "He said he would call, and he didn't."
      - Clear: "He said he would call, but he didn't."
+---

-### Invisible Plurals Rules:
+### SECTION: Invisible Plurals Rules:
 1. **Identify Invisible Plurals:**
    - **Rule:** Look for nouns used as adjectives that could imply either a singular or plural form, causing potential confusion.
    - **Examples for Clarification (Do Not Analyze):**
      - Ambiguous: "The switch and router settings."

      - Clear: "The settings for the switch and the router."
 2. **Clarify Plurality:**

    - **Rule:** Specify whether nouns are singular or plural to provide clarity to the reader.